 - Gross Profit = (Net Sales – Cost of Goods Sold) = ($400,000 – $280,000) = $120,000.

 Using the gross profit margin formula, we get: –

 - Gross Margin = Gross Profit / Revenue * 100

 - Or, Gross Margin = $120,000 / $400,000 * 100 = 30%.

-- From the above calculation for Gross Profit margin Ratio, we can say that the gross profit margin of Honey Chocolate Ltd. is 30% for the year.
+- From the above calculation for the gross margin, we can say that the gross margin of Honey Chocolate Ltd. is 30% for the year.

 To interpret this percentage, we need to look at other similar companies in the same industry.

 Let us calculate Colgate’s gross margin.
 Colgate’s Gross Margin = Gross Profit / Net Sales.